I like jargon.

 3. It’s alienating.

 4. There is a danger of misunderstanding.
 A phrase or expression that means one thing within your industry may have a totally different meaning to the general public, so they’ll get completely the wrong end of the stick.
 In one media training session with a civil engineering client, a delegate talked continually about pipeline.
 He meant the pipeline of upcoming projects, but this could be misconstrued as a pipeline delivering gas or water.

 5. Often you use phrases so regularly that their initial meaning becomes lost by the constant repetition.

-So, if you do work in a jargon-rich sector, try to come up with alternative explanations to the most common jargon before your interview: do a sense check on some expressions with someone outside your industry – your son or daughter, your mum, your PR consultant (or your media trainer).
+Do a sense check on some expressions with someone outside your industry – your son or daughter, your mum, your PR consultant (or your media trainer).

 ‘If you can’t explain it simply, you don’t understand it well’